-I have taught Mathematics and Introductory Statistics at the University of Tennessee at Martin for over thirty years now.
+I have taught Mathematics and Introductory Statistics at the University of Tennessee at Martin for over thirty-four years now.
 I usually teach four courses per semester.
 My print publications are listed on a separate page.
 In my "spare time" I am an active web content developer with tens of thousands of web pages on prime numbers theory and records, especially the database of the 5,000 largest known primes.

 Descriptive measures, elementary probability, sampling, random variables.
 Discrete probability distributions, normal probability distributions, and introduction to inference theory.
 Descriptive measures, elementary probability, sampling, random variables.
 Discrete probability distributions, normal probability distributions, and introduction to inference theory.

 This course will introduce mathematics and statistics majors to formal mathematical and statistical written and verbal communication including, but not limited to, preparing presentations and written papers in the mathematical and statistical sciences.
 The course will also provide majors with assistance in preparing resumes and various requirements, procedures, and guidelines of graduate school applications.

 The integers: well-ordering, different bases, divisibility, primes, and factoring.
 The fundamental theorem of arithmetic and the division algorithm.
 Diophantine equations and applications of congruences.
 Pseudo-random numbers, pseudoprimes, and cryptography.

 Functions and their graphs (including polynomial, rational, exponential, and logarithmic), exponents, roots, radicals, rational expressions, factoring polynomials, zeroes of polynomials, solutions of linear and nonlinear equations and inequalities, systems of equations and inequalities, matrices and determinants, inverse functions.
 Three hours of lecture and two hours of lab.